akuklev/LiterateKotlin/README.md

   open fun <X, Y> F<X>.map(transform : (X)-> Y) : F<Y>
 ```

-Support for higher kinds and type class inheritance can be directly modeled after Arend.
+Support for higher kinds and type class inheritance can be modeled directly after [Arend](https://arend-lang.github.io/).

-## Dependent types
+## Dependent types and refinement types
-Eventually, one should carefully introduce full-blown dependent types, following the defensive approach to dependent types pioneered in Haskell.
+Eventually, one should carefully introduce dependent types, following the defensive approach pioneered in Haskell, i.e. without destroying the phase distinction and turning the whole language into a theorem prover.

-Amusingly, adding dependent types to Kotlin immediately allows embedding SQL-type queries almost verbatim:
+Combining of such Kotlin features as type-safe builders and flow typing, with custom operators and dependent types, allows for DSLs of unprecedented sophistication.
+For instance, dependent types immediately allow embedding SQL-type queries almost verbatim:
 ```kotlin
 fun Table.select(cols : this.colsCtx.()-> List<t.Col>) : LazyTable
 fun LazyTable.where(clause : this.ctx.()-> Boolean) : LazyTable